EXCLUSIVE-TIM excludes Huawei from 5G core equipment tender in Italy, Brazil - sources

 Huawei has successfully conducted 5G tests with all of Brazil's major carriers including TIM Brasil and is helping them modernize their infrastructure ahead of a 5G spectrum auction.

+A person with knowledge of TIM Participacoes' plans said another tender for purchasing 5G gear is likely to be carried out in Brazil once the new frequencies are auctioned by the government, which is expected to happen next year.

+"When the auction for the purchase of 5G equipment takes place in Brazil, prices guaranteed to Italy by suppliers there will serve as a ceiling reference above which TIM Brasil will not buy," the source said, adding Huawei could still participate in the second tender if President Jair Bolsonaro's administration allows it.

-Brazilian President Jair Bolsonaro, a close ally of U.S. President Donald Trump, said last month that 5G deployment would have to meet national sovereignty, information and data security requirements.
+The Brazilian leader, a former army captain and close ally of U.S. President Donald Trump, said last month that 5G deployment would have to meet national sovereignty, information and data security requirements.

 A Huawei executive this week warned that Brazil could suffer years of delay in deploying 5G network and higher costs if it succumbed to U.S. pressure to snub the Chinese supplier.

-(Reporting by Elvira Pollina, additional reporting by Gabriela Mello in Sao Paolo, writing by Valentina Za, editing by James Mackenzie and Alexandra Hudson)
+(Reporting by Elvira Pollina, additional reporting by Gabriela Mello in Sao Paolo, writing by Valentina Za, editing by James Mackenzie, Alexandra Hudson and Nick Zieminski)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))